-Exercise and digestion are mutually exclusive.
+Exercise and digestion can be mutually exclusive.
 When you exercise, your body isn’t using its energy for digestion.
 Instead, it slows any digestion currently taking place so it can divert as much blood as it can to feed your muscles and your lungs.

 If you’ve just eaten before exercising, you can experience gastrointestinal problems.
-Depending on the type of food you’ve eaten and the intensity of your exercise program, you may suffer from heartburn, stomachache, or even vomiting.
-(See below for pre-exercise eating tips.)
+Depending on the type of food you’ve eaten and the intensity of your exercise program, you may suffer from heartburn, abdominal pain, or even vomiting.
+(See below for pre-exercise eating tips).

-For example, eating a complex meal that’s high in fiber, protein or fat before a high-intensity workout is not a good idea and likely will not end well.
+For example, consuming a complex meal high in fiber, protein, or fat before a high-intensity workout is not a good idea and may not end well.
 So if you only remember one thing from this article, remember that exercise time does not coincide with digestion time.

 Gastrointestinal Benefits of Exercise

-But that doesn’t mean you should give up exercising.
+That doesn’t mean you should give up exercising!
 A regular exercise regimen — along with a positive mental outlook and a healthy, high-fiber diet — are the building blocks of a healthy lifestyle.
-Exercise can relieve constipation and promote healthy digestion when you’re at rest.
+Exercise can even help treat constipation and promote healthy digestion!

 Over time, regular exercise can strengthen your digestive tract.
 If you’re fit, the amount of blood diverted from your digestive system decreases because the need is less urgent.
 Your muscles are more efficient when you’re in shape.

-A large meal, especially if it contains a lot of fat, can delay your digestion, which in turn should delay your exercise time.
-On the other hand, not eating anything before a workout will leave you feeling tired and weak.
+A large meal, mainly if it contains a lot of fat, can delay your digestion, which should delay your exercise time.
+However, not eating anything before a workout will leave you feeling tired and weak.
 Unless it’s the day before a marathon, eat a balanced meal and give yourself time to digest before you exercise.

 In addition, keep hydrated while you exercise.
 Dehydration is one of the leading causes of exercise-related gastrointestinal problems.
-It can lead to constipation, acid reflux, and even malnutrition when your intestines don’t absorb all the nutrients from the food in your system.
+It can lead to constipation, acid reflux, and even microscopic death of your intestines if you don’t absorb all the nutrients and oxygen from the food in your system during digestion.

-Runners in particular can be subject to bouts of diarrhea.
-It’s the combination of the physical jarring and the lack of blood to the intestines that cause the temporary condition.
-Avoid caffeine, dairy products and sugar substitutes before you exercise if you’re susceptible.
+Runners, in particular, can be subject to bouts of diarrhea.
+The combination of the physical jarring and the lack of blood to the intestines can cause the condition.
+Avoid caffeine, dairy products, and sugar substitutes before you exercise if you’re susceptible.

 Pre-Exercise Eating Tips